Colonel Richard S. Allen

 Colonel Allen is a 30-year veteran of the New York State Police, joining on March 30, 1992.
 He holds a bachelor’s degree in public justice from the State University of New York in Oswego.

-Colonel Edward J. Kennedy serves as the Deputy Superintendent of Employee Relations.
-He is a 32-year Member of the Division of State Police, having served in various positions in both the Uniform Force and the Bureau of Criminal Investigation.
-In his current position, he works with the Office of Employee Relations in collective bargaining negotiations and consultations with unions representing Division employees, directs State Police Academy operations and training, headquarters personnel and hiring sections, and oversees our Recruitment, Affirmative Action and Employee Assistance Programs.
+Colonel George K. Nohai serves as the Deputy Superintendent for Employee Relations.
+In this capacity, he works with the Office of Employee Relations in collective bargaining negotiations and consultations with unions representing Division employees, directs State Police Academy operations and training, Headquarters personnel and hiring sections, and oversees our Recruitment, Affirmative Action and Employee Assistance Programs.

 Colonel Daniel J. Cooney